Anton Berman

 Insights

-There were some key realizations that shaped the brand:
+These key realizations helped shape the brand:

 • Transparency (especially pricing) reduces friction and objections